On every “Booking” product you can choose between two different booking methods, with or without confirmation request from the admin.

 How to reject pending confirmation automatically

-With the option Reject pending confirmation bookings after, you can reject automatically those bookings with pending confirmations when reaching the number of days you have previously configured.
+With the option Reject booking (days), you can reject automatically those bookings with pending confirmations when reaching the number of days you have previously configured.

-With the option complete paid bookings the paid bookings will be set to completed automatically, as soon as the End Date has been exceeded by the specified number of days.
+With the option Complete paid bookings (days), the paid bookings will be set to completed automatically, as soon as the End Date has been exceeded by the specified number of days.
 Leave blank to disable.

 Please note: it doesn’t take into account hours/minutes since the check is executed daily.

-We talk about bookings without confirmation request when the product option “Request confirmation” is disabled.
+We talk about bookings without confirmation request when the product option “Confirmation required” is disabled.

 When a user makes a booking, he/she is actually purchasing one of the products of the shop.